 As a small school, CIC takes pride in its very personal admissions protocol, and to this end, each family will receive an admissions experience that is informative and individualized.
 Usually, the admissions process will include a tour of the facilities and an explanation of the appropriate academic programs.
-Parents are explained that their children must have a foreign (non-Venezuelan) passport, and that a complete academic history of each student is necessary.

-Parents will submit copies of all academic records for at least two previous school years, and copies of psychological/psychiatric evaluations, if available.
+Parents will submit copies of all academic records for at least two previous school years, and copies of psychological-educational/psychiatric evaluations, if available.
 Questions involving the following topics are addressed: recent psychological evaluations, assistance from special programs, and necessity for specific medication.

-After receiving all pertinent information, each Secondary School applicant will receive an entrance screening, that includes intellectual and academic screening, placement examinations, interview, and language evaluation.
-The results of the testing will confirm the placement of grade, the possible need for ESOL studies, the student's math level, and more.
-It is at this point CIC may offer a specific placement for the child.CIC utilizes testing, historical records, a Child Study Team (CST), and advice from United Stated-based organizations to determine the appropriateness of the placement, because the school has the resources to address only mild learning difficulties.
+After receiving all pertinent information, each Secondary School applicant will receive an entrance screening that includes intellectual and academic screening, placement examinations, interview, and language evaluation.
+The results of the testing will confirm the placement of Grade, the possible need for ESOL studies, the student's math level, and more.
+It is at this point CIC may offer a specific placement for the child.
+CIC utilizes testing, historical records, a Child Study Team (CST), and advice from United Stated-based organizations to determine the appropriateness of the placement, because the school has the resources to address only mild learning difficulties.
 At the end of that initial academic year, all students are judged for success and, despite receiving support and/or modifications, re-enrollment at CIC for the next school year must be reviewed.

 We believe that enrollment at CIC is a privilege and not a right.
 It is essential that once enrolled, families fully support the mission, vision and expectations stated across the campus.

 Secondary School applicants are expected to be 100% committed to obtaining entrance into accredited universities upon graduation from CIC.

-Absolutely NO WEAPONS on Campus
+absolutely NO WEAPONS on campus